-(b) Nevada Gold Project, USA
+(a) Nevada Gold Project, USA

-On November 18, 2016, the Company entered into an Exploration License and Option To Purchase Agreement ("Original Agreement") with Genesis Gold Corporation ("GGC") to acquire a 100% interest in two gold projects in the State of Nevada, USA (the "Projects", "Projects", "Properties", "Property" depending on context).
+As announced in a press release dated November 23, 2016, the Company entered into an Exploration License and Option To Purchase Agreement with Genesis Gold Corporation ("GGC") to acquire a 100% interest in two gold projects in the State of Nevada, USA (the "Projects", "Project", "Properties", "Property" depending on context).
+A 90 day time allotment from the November 18, 2016 execution date was set during which timeframe, the Company had to secure financing for exploration.
+The Company terminated its option on the second gold project, Jersey Valley, in 2017 and remains focused on the Caldera Project.